bunopnu/shellbin/README.md

 ## Output

-This tool doesn't need additional tools like compilers or assemblers to generate a binary.
+This tool doesn't need additional tools like compilers or assemblers to generate a binary. **Please note that generated binaries are for amd64 architecture.**

 ### Windows